To All Awards

 Payment & Refunds

 Entry fees vary.
-Check the categories kit for each Awards competition for entry fees.
-Some or all of the entries can be paid for at any given time – just select which entries to pay.
+Check the categories kit for entry fees.
 Once an entry is paid it is officially in the competition and cannot be modified.

 Payments can be made by Visa, MasterCard or American Express (AmEx is for Canadian payments only at this time), or PayPal.
 US and international entry fees are payable in US funds.

-We only accept cheque or direct deposit in special circumstances.
+We only accept cheques or direct deposits in special circumstances.
 These cases must be pre-approved.
-Contact awards@appliedartsmag.com with your request.
+To request them, contact awards@appliedartsmag.com.

 Keep a record of your submissions.